 The Poetry Center's Audre Lorde Creative Writing Award was revived in 2020, having been originally initiated by Jewelle Gomez during the late 1990s.
 The Audre Lorde Award will be presented annually by The Poetry Center for an original, outstanding work of poetry (hybrid work welcome) by a continuing SF State student, that in its artistry expresses a social conscience.

 - 2020: Elizabeth Rosas (Honorable Mention: Samantha Constantino Baker, Lillian Giles, Bradley Penner)

-The Poetry Center is delighted to announce the New Voice series, initiated in Spring 2021 as an annual reading series that will pair a poet alum of SF State, a current SF State graduate student poet in Creative Writing, and a current undergraduate student poet at SF State (any major), to each read their work and engage in conversation in a public event, as part of The Poetry Center reading series.
-For the premier event, poet Dan Lau has been invited to appear along with two student poets, tba, on Thursday, May 5, 7:00 pm Pacific Time, at The Poetry Center, Humanities 512, SF State.
+The Poetry Center announces the second year of its New Voice Award, initiated in Spring 2021 as an annual reading series that will pair a poet alum of SF State, a current SF State graduate student poet in Creative Writing, and a current undergraduate student poet at SF State (any major), to each read their work and engage in conversation in a public event, as part of The Poetry Center reading series.
+For the second event, San Francisco poet Raul Ruiz has been invited to appear along with two student poets, tba, on Thursday, May 5, 7:00 pm Pacific Time, at The Poetry Center, Humanities 512, SF State.
 The in-person reading will also be live-streamed and video-recorded for Poetry Center Digital Archive.

-Call for poetry submissions from SF State undergraduates (any major) to join The Poetry Center's online reading and conversation, Wednesday May 5, 2021, 4 p.m., with poet Dan Lau and an SF State graduate student poet, tba.
-Submission period: February 1–28.
+Call for poetry submissions from SF State undergraduates (any major) to join The Poetry Center's in-person New Voice reading and conversation, with poet Raul Ruiz and an SF State graduate student poet, tba.
 There will be a $250 prize awarded for the poet whose poems are selected by Poetry Center student staff.
 Deadline: April 15.

 SF State undergraduate applicants